Who is PBS SoCal?

 How is PBS SoCal funded?

-Over half of PBS SoCal’s annual operating budget comes from the generous support of our members.
-Over 80,000 individuals and families from throughout Southern California support PBS SoCal each year.
+More than half of PBS SoCal’s annual operating budget comes from the generous support of the local community.
+More than 100,000 individuals members from throughout Southern California support PBS SoCal each year.
 In addition to member support, PBS SoCal receives funding from a variety of public and private organizations as well as through grants from foundations and the Corporation for Public Broadcasting (CPB).

 How can I donate to PBS SoCal?